dennybiasiolli/electron_test_issue/README.md

 When running in electron, clicking on "Link" will cause a crash of the app after a few seconds.

+You can reproduce this issue building the app from sources or launching build/electron_app-darwin-x64/electron_app.app

 ## Installation